chris1111/Wireless-USB-Adapter/README.md

 </details>

+### NOTE: this program is not responsible for any damage or machine that does not boot anymore.

 ### For macOS Catalina 10.15
 - Update 17 Oct 2019 ➣ Working with SIP Enable but you need the Gatekeeper disable